 Four-leaf clovers are never shamrocks

 The four-leaf clover being lucky has nothing to do with St. Patrick — legend has it that St. Patrick used a green plant with three leaves, commonly called a shamrock, to teach the Christian concept of the Holy Trinity — only a three-leaf clover can be a shamrock.

 Today everyone is Irish

-Regardless of your birth heritage, on St. Patty's Day, everyone is welcome to identify as Irish, and the Irish are just fine with that.
+Regardless of your birth heritage, on St. Patrick's Day, everyone is welcome to identify as Irish, and the Irish are just fine with that.
 If not out of a sense of awe at the history and survival of the Irish diaspora in America during the 1800s, then be Irish today as part of the lively spirit, smiling eyes, and hearty laughter that is everywhere on St. Patrick’s Day.

 Who doesn’t love a holiday that includes wee little folk dressed in odd clothing with magical powers and a pot of gold hidden at the end of every rainbow?
 What do leprechauns have to do with St. Patrick or St. Patrick’s Day?
 Nothing that we know of, but somehow Ireland’s fabled fairies with magical powers made their clever little way into the party and never left.
 Irish Celtic legend claims leprechauns are cranky souls responsible for mending the shoes of the other fairies, which may account for the big buckles on their tiny little shoes.
 But we think leprechauns just like the bling of a big shiny shoe buckle.

 Green is hip.
 Green is cool.
 Everyone wants to be green or go green these days.
 St. Patrick’s Day is the greenest day of the entire year.
 It’s the one day when we can deck ourselves head to toe in tacky garb of all shades of green, paint our nails green, or dye our hair green — and no one bats an eye.
 Do this on any other day and people will avoid you like the green plague.

 St. Patrick's Day dates